RedChainLab/COoL-TEE/README.md

 - the search mechanism simulation (left side of fig.4 in the paper), simulated with Omnet++;
 - whose results are then joined with market events simulation (right side of fig. 4), simulated in Python.

-Deployed experiments have their own pipeline described in a separate [Readme.md](deployed/README.md).
+Deployed experiments have their own pipeline described in separate Readme files:
+- [deployed/Readme.md](deployed/README.md) for runs without Trusted Time (Figures 5a, 6*, and 7*);
+- [COoL-Triad/Readme.md](COoL-Triad/README.md) for those with Trusted Time (Figures 5b and 8*).

 ### I. Search mechanism simulation